0xspeedybird/0xspeedybird/README.md

 ###  Who Dat?

 Speedy is a veteran of the software industry.
-I have exited multiple startups, gone through countless corporate M&As, and drove multi-million dollar transformations efforts.
+I have exited multiple startups, gone through countless corporate M&As, and drove multi-million dollar transformation efforts.
 Most products I've built were the result of collaborations with great teams filled with awesome people.
 So, let's share and contribute.